These Six People are Critical to a Successful Connected Worker Implementation

 Typically at a site, you might even have a mini governance structure, where you have a site champion, authors to create templates, people planning jobs and then all your users at the site level.
 A site champion is key to ensure the implementation goes smoothly and that change management is taking place.
 They could be a site manager, a continuous improvement person or a supervisor – a good champion knows everyone in the plant and is tech savvy.

 Another important area is education and having a central owner to help train people.
 Often, education gets rolled up into the global process or program management role.
-But, we’ve seen companies hire for an education-specific role, and they’re the ones that end up maintaining the training that goes into a Connected Worker solution.
+But, we’ve seen companies hire for an education-specific role, and they’re the ones that end up maintaining the training that goes into Connected Worker.
 So, once you have a large global roll out, you should have a designated person to administer the training.

 And finally, you’ll need an IT contact who is responsible for infrastructure, integrations and reporting.
 They play an important role in making sure your implementation is in line with your company’s security policies.
-They will help guide you to ensure you have the appropriate infrastructure in place to implement a Connected Worker solution.
+They will help guide you to ensure you have the appropriate infrastructure in place to implement Connected Worker.
 You’re going to have some angry end users if your wi-fi is too slow to handle your digital initiative, whether it’s a technology solution like Parsable or an IoT sensor.

 Looking at the big picture, here are a some benefits and value you can derive from having a Center of Excellence in place: